hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 This will create a persistent volume which will use the `/home/docker/jars-pv` directory as persistent volume on the kubernetes node.
-We will mount the volume to the pods later.
+We will mount the volume to the Pods later.
 So we need to put the job JAR inside this directory.

 For `minikube` below commands will create the directory and copy the job